• Skip to primary navigation

 As I pen down this article, I can’t help but think that I’ve only harvested one cucuzza from my backyard this year.
 This simple fact brought back memories of my dad’s neighbor and the Ciambotta my mom would make with it.

-Both my parents were born in different regions of Southern Italy, and so there was a special connection to this “cucina povera” meal of ciambotta Napoletana.
+Both my parents were born in different regions of Southern Italy, so there was a special connection to this “cucina povera” meal of ciambotta Napoletana.

 Like most recipes, I’ve tinkered with it over the years, learning through trial and error and adjusting based on my family’s feedback.